uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 - LIVING WITH SCHIZOPHRENIA
   - `avoiding_stress`
     - about how to avoid stress
+- `secret_chamber`:
+  - suitable for users who are mysterious, and want to take the red pill!
 - SPECIALIST ASSISTANTS
   - `sleep_assistant`:
     - For indepth treatment of sleep in relation to schizophrenia